7 Best Outdoor Security Cameras of 2026

 • 15 frames per second recording rate is lower than most competitors — fast-moving subjects like running figures or speeding vehicles may appear choppy in playback

 The Tapo C500 is the camera that confuses people because of the price.
-Under $35 for a motorized PTZ camera with 360° pan, 130° tilt, free AI detection, and local microSD storage up to 512GB is not a pricing error — it is TP-Link subsidizing hardware to grow their Tapo ecosystem.
+A sub-$40 motorized PTZ camera with 360° pan, 130° tilt, free AI detection, and local microSD storage up to 512GB is not a pricing error — it is TP-Link subsidizing hardware to grow their Tapo ecosystem.
 For buyers who want a single camera to cover a large outdoor area without a subscription, this is the most capable option at this price point in the market.

 The PTZ head is the differentiator.
 From a single mounting location — a corner of the house at soffit height, a fence post, or a deck railing — the Tapo C500 can sweep across a backyard, track to a driveway, and return to a preset home position automatically.
 The motorized head follows a preset tour pattern or responds to manual control through the app.
 Combined with the free AI person-and-vehicle detection, which reduces false alerts by filtering out motion events that do not include a recognized subject type, the practical alert quality is noticeably better than fixed cameras with dumb motion detection at twice the price.